influitive/influitive-crafters/_posts/2015-10-20-web-scraping-and-apis.md

 staff = Staff.where("title not like ?", "%Professor%")
 salary_averages(staff, "administrative_only")
 ```

-Finally, all we need to do is create three different end-points on the ```AverageController``` to which we are going to dump the information.
-We should also serialize the data so that we have an "easy to work with" format when we deal with the frontend.
+Finally, all we need to do is to create three different end-points on the ```AverageController``` to dump the information into.
+We should also serialize the data so that we have an "easy to work with" format when we deal with in the front-end.

 ```ruby
 #averages_controller.rb